the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ...
 ~~~~~~~~

 Newcomers to React often have difficulty using functions in event handlers, so don't get discouraged if you have trouble on the first pass.
-You should end up an inlined JavaScript ES6 arrow function with access to the `objectID` property of the `item` object:
+You should end up with an inlined JavaScript ES6 arrow function with access to the `objectID` property of the `item` object:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~~